 Massage is not only relaxing and stress-relieving overall, but it can specifically ease the tightness of the muscles of the neck and shoulders.

 Exercise is good for your body and mind.
 It releases endorphins, a hormone that dulls pain and generates feelings of well-being.

 You’re not a superhero—let inconsequential things go if they’re taking a toll on your health.
 Focus on what’s most important and don’t worry if things further down the priority list get delayed or left undone for a while.

 If your stress-induced neck pain is not relieved by a week or two of self-care, see your doctor.
-He or she can offer other treatment option and diagnose possible underlying conditions.
+He or she can offer other treatment options and diagnose possible underlying conditions.